Azure-Samples/ms-identity-javascript-angular-spa-aspnetcore-webapi/README.md

  1. [Community Help and Support](#community-help-and-support)
  1. [Contributing](#contributing)

-This sample demonstrates a cross-platform application suite involving an Angular SPA (*TodoListSPA*) calling an ASP.NET Core web API (*TodoListAPI*) secured with [Azure Active Directory]() (Azure AD) using the [Microsoft Authentication Library for JavaScript - Angular]() (MSAL Angular).
+This sample demonstrates a cross-platform application suite involving an Angular SPA (*TodoListSPA*) calling an ASP.NET Core web API (*TodoListAPI*) secured with [Azure Active Directory](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-whatis) (Azure AD) using the [Microsoft Authentication Library for Angular](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/msal-angular-v2/lib/msal-angular) (MSAL Angular).

 ## Overview

-This sample demonstrates the following AAD and MSAL workflows:
+This sample demonstrates the following Azure AD and MSAL workflows:

 - How to configure authentication parameters.
 - How to sign-in and sign-out.